crangus/GEYSERS/README.md

       --risemax     The rise rate (maximum).
 Use negative values for rising, positive for declining.
 Must specify band.
       --riseband    The rise band (g,r,i,z).
 This is required if you provide any rise limit.
       --host        The apparent host environment.
+Options are "host" / "nuclear" / "orphan" --hostmagdiff The required transient current brightness above host environment --hostband    The band for measuring brightness above host environment band.
+Options are "g"/"r"/"i"/"z" --photoz      The estimated photo-z for apparent host in YSE-PZ --photozrange Allowed range of photo-z values.
+Defualt set to +/- 0.05 --absmag      The estimated peak absolute magnitude for transient based on available photo-z --absmagband  The photometric band for estimating absolute magnitude.
+Options are "g"/"r"/"i"/"z" --absmagrange The allowed range of peak absolute magnitude for transient.
+Defualt set to +/- 0.1 --absmaglowlim Option to treat absolute magnitude value as as lower limit to brightness ("True"/"False").
+Default is False
-Options are "host" / "nuclear" / "orphan" --maglim      The limit for faintest objects of interest (all bands).
-Default is set to 20.0 unless specified.
+      --maglim      The limit for faintest objects of interest (all bands).
+Default is set to 20.0 unless specified --telescope   Telescope for spectroscopic observations.
+Changes maglim and hostmagdiff values according.
+Current options "NOT"/"Asagio"/"VLT"
+      --showall  Option to print all good and partial candidate matches to terminal ("True"/"False")

 Add these options to the end of the command line.
 E.g., if you were only interested in slowly evolving red transients in host galaxies, you might run: